Counseling: Nutritional Counseling For Your Health

-Basic health is vital in maintaining a content mind, and a large part of a person's basic health is decided by their dietary habits.
-What, how much, and how often each person eats can factor in their behavior, moods, and thought processes.
+Basic health is vital to maintaining a content mind, and a large part of a person's basic health is decided by their nutritional and dietary habits.
+What, how much, and how often each person eats can affect their behavior, moods, and thought processes.

-If someone is experiencing an eating disorder or unhealthy dietary habits, such as binge eating, nutrition counseling may be helpful.
-This type of counseling is generally provided by a registered dietitian and enables people to develop healthy relationships with food.
+If someone is experiencing an eating disorder or unhealthy dietary habits, such as binge eating, nutritional counseling may be helpful.
+This type of counseling is generally provided by a registered dietitian or a nutritional counselor, enabling people to develop healthy relationships with food.

 Heredity